Employment law - what to expect in 2014

 It is planned that tribunals will have a discretionary power to impose a financial penalty on employers who lose at tribunal where the breach of employment rights has one or more aggravating features.

-the tribunal will be able to apply a monetary value.
+If the tribunal decides to exercise its discretion to make such an award, the amount of the penalty will be 50% of any financial award.
+The penalty will be subject to a minimum threshold of £100 and an upper ceiling of £5,000.
+Where a non-financial award is made, the tribunal will be able to apply a monetary value.
 Employers will qualify for a reduction of 50% if they pay the penalty within 21 days.

 Increase in statutory pay rates

 From 6th April 2014, the rate of statutory maternity, adoption, paternity and sick pay will all increase.
 The new rates have yet to be announced.

 In October 2014, the annual increase in national minimum wage rates will also take place.
 Again, the new rates have yet to be announced.

 New approach to sickness absence management

 Following a major review of work place sickness absence, it is anticipated that from the Spring 2014 the government will introduce the Health and Work Service, a state funded health and work assessment and advisory service which will offer free occupational health assistance for employers, employees and GPs, including:

 - Independent assessment by occupational health professionals of employees who have been off sick for four weeks or more; and